March 2026 DRAFT Minutes

 Q: Why are SHDC and Kingdom scoring so low on percentage of prosecutions?
 What are other councils doing that we’re not?

-Chairman stated that he’d witnessed a van throw a black bag outside of their window into a field.
+Chairman stated that he’d witnessed a van throw a black bag outside of the window into a field.
 He contacted SHDC and was told that someone would get back to him, but no-one did.
 It took at least 10 minutes for someone to answer the telephone, and when questioned about it was told to report it online.

 Q: Wheelie bins will be restrictive as to how much can fit into it, which could lead to more fly-tipping.